fluca1978/fluca1978.github.io/_posts/2021-04-28-pgbackrestMultiRepository.md

 <br/>
 The second improvement fixes a few annoyances with non-Linux operating systems, such as FreeBSD.
 <br/>
-In the following I give a glance at both this improvements.
+In the following I give a glance at both this improvements, in no specific order.

 # Custom configuration path